×

 We asked people if they have access to good medical care in Panama.
 They wrote:

 "I don't really know.
 I've been to a doctor a few times and a dentist.
 A typical visit costs $30.
 I sort of think I could get some acute care if I needed it.
 But for instance I had a post-covid heart attack several months ago, and I thought that I was dying.
 Then I realized that that would be okay with me, over and done with, then I laughed at myself.
 After a while the pain subsided, and I continued my walk.
-I am called fearless Fred for a reason," remarked one in Las Tablas.
+I am called fearless Fred for a reason," said one expat in Las Tablas.

 View More Answers